Ac6Embedded/vscode-zephyr-workbench-docs/docs/documentation/getting-started/getting-started-macosx.md

 xattr -dr com.apple.quarantine Visual\ Studio\ Code.app
 ```

-Zephyr Workbench on macOS also required **Homebrew**.
+Workbench for Zephyr on macOS also required **Homebrew**.
 Homebrew is an open-source package manager the
 simply software installation on macOS (or Linux).

 To install Homebrew, run the following command: